SystemsGenetics/GEMmaker/docs/examples.rst

   GEMmaker/examples/RemoteRunExample/

 The ``LocalRunExample`` directory contains three `FASTQ <https://en.wikipedia.org/wiki/FASTQ_format>`__ files for CORG containing RNA-seq data.
 These are examples of local unpaired data, and are each in a directory of their own.
 The file naming format for these reads is "?\_1.fastq" where the "?" is the number of the sample.
-GEM-maker finds these files through the glob pattern assigned to the ``local_samples_path`` in ``nextflow.config``.
+GEMmaker finds these files through the glob pattern defined by ``local_samples_path`` in ``nextflow.config``.

 The ``RemoteRunExample`` directory contains the file ``SRA_IDs.txt`` which contains a list of names for remote files to be downloaded by GEMmaker from `NCBI's SRA repository <https://www.ncbi.nlm.nih.gov/sra>`__.
 In this case, there is only one run ID.

 Explanation of the Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once executed, the example should create a directory called ``output`` with several sub-directories.
+Once executed, the example should create a directory called ``output`` with several subdirectories.
 Four of these directories correspond to each sample (3 local, 1 remote), and each of these contains the files generated for that sample.
+The other directories are the ``reports`` directory and the ``GEMs`` directory.

 In each sample directory you will find the following files:

 - ``fastq``: The fastq reads file for the experiment.
 - ``fastqc``: 6 or 12 files (depending on paired or unpaired data) from fastqc.
 FastQC is configured to check files before and after trimmomatic.